6shun/6shun/README.md

 - 👋 Hi, I’m @6shun
-- 👀 I’m interested in data science in engineering
+- 👀 I’m interested in data science and machine learning in civil engineering fields (transportation, energy)
-- 🌱 I’m currently learning data analytics, ML, NN, NLP
+- 🌱 I’m currently learning data computational photography, reinforcement learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on applying ML in transportation
 - 📫 How to reach me ...

 <!---